-- 1. Completed the curriculum for Ph.D. with Major in Transportation and Environmental Engineering: - Successful completion of 72 credits of course and dissertation work beyond the baccalaureate degree with a minimum grade of "B." Up to 30 credits of coursework from an approved Master's Degree may be applied; - Students must maintain a minimum 3.0 GPA in all coursework attempted for the degree; - Of the minimum 21 credits of coursework, at least 18 credits must be at the 6000 level.
-No more than 3 credits of directed independent study may be used to satisfy the 21-credit minimum; - Successful completion of a qualifying exam and proposal defense is required after completion of 21 credits of coursework beyond the Master's Degree; - Successful completion of a minimum of 21 dissertation credits.
-Up to 3 credits of doctoral internship can be used to satisfy the 21-credit minimum.
-These credits may not be taken until successfully passing the qualifying exam to enter candidacy; the number of dissertation credits taken each semester must be approved by the candidate's dissertation/supervisory committee;
+- 1. Completed the curriculum for Ph.D. in Transportation and Environmental Engineering: - Successful completion of 72 credits of course and dissertation work beyond the baccalaureate degree with a minimum grade of "B." Up to 30 credits of coursework from an approved Master's Degree may be applied; - Students must maintain a minimum 3.0 GPA in all coursework attempted for the degree;